-The Pictometry® for ArcGIS Pro - Connect add-in integrates Pictometry oblique imagery into ESRI's ArcGIS Pro product.
+The Pictometry® for ArcGIS Pro - Connect add-in integrates Pictometry imagery into ESRI's ArcGIS Pro product.

 After you install the Pictometry add-in in ArcGIS Pro, a Pictometry tab appears on the ribbon.
-The Pictometry tab gives you access to Pictometry tools and features.
-For example, clicking the Pictometry Select Location button and then clicking a point on the ArcGIS Pro map causes the add-in to open a Pictometry image for the location you clicked.
+The Pictometry tab gives you access to Pictometry tools and features, including tools that let you analyze images (available while logged in).

+To view Pictometry imagery, you'll click the Pictometry Select Location button (in the Pictometry tab of the ribbon) and then click a point in the ArcGIS Pro Data Frame.
+Once you've logged in, the add-in opens a Pictometry image for the location you clicked.

-Installing the Pictometry add-in
+Installing the add-in

-This topic describes the tasks required to install the Pictometry for ArcGIS Pro - Connect add-in version 1.0.0 in ArcGIS Pro Version 1.3.
+This topic describes the tasks required to install the Pictometry for ArcGIS Pro - Connect add-in version 1.0.1 in ArcGIS Pro Version 2.0-2.7.2.
 You'll install it just as you would any other ArcGIS Pro add-in.
 The Pictometry add-in is called "Pictometry for ArcGIS Pro - Connect.esriAddinX".